alikureishy/ROBO-followme-project/README.md

 #### Data Augmentation

 Through the data_iterator.BatchIterator() class, I augmented the data as follows:
-- Random (0.5) horizontal flipping of input images
+- Random (0.5) horizontal flipping of input images, as a form or regularization

 #### Data Filteration